huguesb/bruant.info/pages/vps.md

 The duplication may not be necessary but better safe than sorry.

-**NOTE** GMail documentation warn that strict constraint "-" as opposed to "~" may be problematic.
+**NOTE** GMail documentation warn that strict constraints ("-" as opposed to "~") may be problematic.

 It is also possible to enforce SPF checking on incoming emails.
-I didn't do it yet so I cannot describe the process but the some kind Ubuntu user made a [basic guide](https://help.ubuntu.com/community/Postfix/SPF).
+I didn't do it yet so I cannot describe the process but some kind Ubuntu user made a [basic guide](https://help.ubuntu.com/community/Postfix/SPF).